-□ Your combined maximum out-of-pocket amount is \$3,750.
+Your combined maximum out-of-pocket amount is \$3,750.
 This is the most you pay during the plan year for covered Medicare Part A and Part B services received from both in-network and out-of-network providers.
 The amounts you pay for copayments and coinsurance for covered services count toward this combined maximum out-of-pocket amount.
 (The amounts your plan sponsor pays for your plan premiums and the amounts you pay for your Part D prescription drugs do not count toward your combined maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your combined maximum out-of-pocket amount.
-In out-of-pocket amount.
-These services are marked with an asterisk in the Medical Benefits Chart.)
+In addition, amounts you pay for some services are marked with an asterisk in the Medical Benefits Chart.)
 If you have paid \$3,750 for covered services, you will have 100% coverage and will not have any out-of-pocket costs for the rest of the plan year for Part A and Part B services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).

-Section 1.3 Our plan does not allow providers to "balance bill" you
+Section 1.3 Our plan does not allow providers to "balance bill" you plan.

-As a member of UnitedHealthcare® Group Medicare Advantage (PPO), an important protection for you is that you only have to pay your cost-sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
 This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.